Deekshith8484/Loan-Prediction-using-ANN/README.md

 The dataset you're referring to is for the purpose of automating the loan eligibility process based on customer details provided in online application forms.
-Here's a breakdown of the dataset:

 ### Dataset Information: